 2) The role and impact on achieving the United Nations Sustainable Development Goals (SDGs) of new types and modes of investment in telecommunications/ ICTs, e.g. blended investment and crowdfunding.

-3) Analysis of case studies on the economic contribution of digital telecommunication/ICT technologies and services to the national economy
+3) Analysis of case studies on the economic contribution of digital telecommunication/ICT technologies and services to the national economy and country’s GDP

-4) Framework for establishing the contribution of telecommunications/ICTs to a country's GDP.

-5) Economic incentives and mechanisms for bridging the digital divide6) Analysis of the economic impact of the COVID-19 pandemic on telecommunication/ICT markets.
+4) Economic incentives and mechanisms for bridging the digital divide to provide accessible and affordable access.

-7) Analysis of the contribution of telecommunications/ICTs on the economic recovery from the COVID-19 pandemic.
+5) Analysis of the economic impact of the COVID-19 pandemic.

-) Economic aspects/implications of digital transformation
+6) Economic aspects/implications of digital transformation.

-.1) The economic value of usage of personal data (in possible collaboration with Questions 6/1 and 3/2)
+7) The economic value of usage of personal data (in possible collaboration with Questions B/1 and 3/2)